MARQUEZ93/wheelchair/README.md

 showmethecodevideos@gmail.com

-Email me any bugs, edge cases not handled, improvements etc. Provide as much detail as possible + a photo of your Garmin screen.
-I rely on the CIQ Simulator for testing different devices.
+Email me any improvements and/or edge cases not handled etc. I rely on the CIQ Simulator for testing different devices.